Myanmar security forces kill nine as Indonesia, envoys call for end to violence

 ‘NO MORE VICTIMS’

-The 10 countries of the Association of Southeast Asian Nations (ASEAN) has long held to the principle of not commenting on each other’s internal affairs, but there are growing signs that the Myanmar crisis is forcing a reassessment of that.
+Stepping up the international pressure on the generals, Indonesian President Joko Widodo called for an end to the bloodshed.

-Indonesian President Joko Widodo made some of the strongest comments yet from a regional leader on the crackdown.
+In some of the strongest comments yet by a regional leader on the crackdown, Jokowi, as the president he is known, said he would ask Brunei’s Sultan Hassanal Bolkiah, the current chairman of the Association of Southeast Asian Nations (ASEAN), to call an urgent meeting.

-“Indonesia urges that the use of violence in Myanmar be stopped immediately so that there are no more victims,” Jokowi, as he is known, said in a virtual address.
+“Indonesia urges that the use of violence in Myanmar be stopped immediately so that there are no more victims,” Jokowi said in a virtual address.

 “The safety and welfare of the people must be the top priority.
-Indonesia also urges dialogue, that reconciliation is carried out immediately to restore democracy.”
+Indonesia also urges dialogue, that reconciliation is carried out immediately to restore democracy, to restore peace and to restore stability in Myanmar.”

+Philippine foreign minister Teodoro Locsin said on Twitter that ASEAN “has to act.
+Because passivity is complicity; and silence gives consent.”

+The 10 ASEAN countries have long held to the principle of not commenting on each other’s internal affairs, but the Myanmar crisis seems to be forcing a reassessment of that.

-Myanmar’s coup leader, General Min Aung Hlaing, took part in a video conference with regional defence chiefs on Thursday, his first international engagement since seizing power, state television showed.
+The coup leader, General Min Aung Hlaing, took part in a video conference with regional defence chiefs on Thursday, his first international engagement since seizing power.

-At the meeting, the head of Indonesia’s armed forces, Hadi Tjahjanto, expressed concern over the Myanmar situation, the Indonesian military said on its website.
+At the meeting, the head of Indonesia’s armed forces, Hadi Tjahjanto, expressed concern over the Myanmar situation, the Indonesian military said.

 Singapore’s military chief, Lieutenant-General Melvyn Ong, also expressed “grave concern” and urged Myanmar to avoid lethal force, the Singapore defence ministry said.